dellow/Web-Framework/README.md

 ## About
 A Grunt powered HTML Framework utilising SASS and RequireJS.

+## Install
+After cloning the repository simply run from your command line:

+	./clean
+This will remove the Git wrapper and replace with a fresh initialisation and remove any un-necessary files/directories

 ## Usage
 * Run the default config (Compass compile, Concatenation JS)